HD650/LineRegression/README.md

 ## introduction ##

-Some code about data mining and machine learning.
-For practice and further use.
+Some code about machine learning and deep learning.
+For practice and further thesis.

 ## Content ##
  - Linear regression using gradient descent, and corresponding test code, test data.

  - Locally weighted linear regression with test code and test data.

- - Implement of sample back propagande neural network which recognize hand writting samples.
+ - Implement of sample back propagande neural network using pure pyhton which recognizes hand writting samples.

- - Implement of sample neural network using Google tensorflow which recognize hand writting samples.
+ - Implement of sample neural network using Google tensorflow which recognizes hand writting samples.

+ - Implement of Convolutional Neural Network which labels CIFAR10 pictures with 80% accuracy.

 ## Dependencies ##